j0lvera/conventions/python/fastapi/fastapi.md

 ## Code Style

 - Follow PEP 8 style guidelines
-- Use type hints consistently
+- Use type hints consistently (prefer `list[T]` over `List[T]` for Python 3.9+)
-- Write docstrings for all public methods and functions
+- Write docstrings for all public methods and functions using Google or NumPy style
 - Keep functions focused on a single responsibility
+- Use `async`/`await` consistently - don't mix sync and async code
 - Write unit tests for all business logic
+- Use meaningful variable names that express intent
+- Prefer composition over inheritance
+- Follow the principle of least privilege for database access

 ## Method Naming Conventions